cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/gdrive/gdrive.rst

    Authentication success

-.. todo:: Google account.
-This documentation is a bit unstructured and repetitive.
-Yet errors such as references to Authentication.py are conducted which does not exist.

-If the authentication flow is completed then the Authentication.py will create a ``google-drive-credentials.json`` file in ``.credentials`` folder.
-This file can be used for future purposes.
-If we delete this file then the ``Authentication.py`` will again ask for login id and password and again create that file automatically.
+If the authentication flow is completed then it will create a ``token.pickle`` file in our working directory on our computer.
+This file can be used for future purposes so we do not need to login everytime.
+If we delete this file for any reason, e.g. changing the permission scope, then the authorization process will again ask for login id and password and again create ``token.pickle`` automatically.

-So, now with the

--  ``client_secret.json``,
--  ``google-drive-credentials.json``

-we can now use

--  [ ] TODO: Google account.
-This documentation is a bit unstructured and repetitive.
-Yet errors such as references to Authentication.py are conducted which does not exist.

--  ``Authentication.py`` and ``Provider.py``

--  [ ] TODO: Google account. location of the file is missing

-Once all these steps are done correctly, then we can use the Python program interface to transfer the files between our Python program and Google Drive.
+Once all these steps are done correctly, we can use the Python program interface to transfer the files between our Python program and Google Drive.